2016 Awards Dinner

 Huffington Post’s Matt Fuller won the Everett McKinley Dirksen Award for Distinguished Coverage of Congress for his reporting on the Freedom Caucus.

 Charlie Rose received the Sol Taishoff Award for Excellence in Broadcast Journalism for his work on CBS This Morning and Charlie Rose.
+This award was rescinded in 2017 by the National Press Foundation Board of Directors.

 Curtis Tate, a reporter at the McClatchy Newspapers Washington Bureau, won the “Feddie” Award for Reporting on Federal Rules and Local Impact for work he did on the transportation of crude oil by train within the U.S.